An IP address is used to identify a computer in a network. There are mainly two types of IP addresses:

 - The Public IP address or External IP address

-The private IP is the one which is used within a local area network.
+The private IP is the one that is used within a local area network.
 This IP is used to identify the computer within the LAN.
 This private IP can’t be accessed directly from the Internet.

 Please note that a single computer can have multiple LAN and public IP addresses.
 Let’s find out how we can find the private and public IP addresses in Windows using command-line options.